Mobile Icon

 Employee Reporting

-In addition to raising issues through internal processes WeWork also operates a ‘Raising Concerns’ helpline to enable our employees and partners to report compliance and ethics concerns easily and, if needed, anonymously.
+In addition to raising issues through internal processes WeWork also operates a ‘Raise a Concern’ helpline to enable our employees and partners to report compliance and ethics concerns easily and, if needed, anonymously.
 The helpline is an important part of our culture of ethics and integrity and is operated by an independent and leading company who provide the facility 24/7, 365 days a year, in a number of languages.
-Information from reports are collated and shared with members of the Compliance Department.
+Information from reports are shared with members of the Legal Investigations Team.
 All allegations of improper conduct received through the helpline are promptly and confidentially investigated.
-Matters are reviewed and oversight of issues is provided by the Investigations Review Committee as well as our Audit Committee.
-To support this facility and to encourage concerns to be raised, we have a strict No Retaliation Policy.
+Matters are reviewed and oversight of issues is provided by the Investigations Review Committee and by WeWork Inc.’s Audit Committee.
+To support this facility and to encourage concerns to be raised, we have a strict Anti-Retaliation Policy.

 Training